 American-style pop-up dining

 We have enjoyed a few pop-up dining events though on Mallorca.
 These have included three Thanksgiving Dinners arranged by talented Texan private chef Ross Hutchison and his New Yorker wife Joanna Cybulski, who live on Mallorca.
 The 2016 dinner was held in a surprisingly spacious private villa in Palma’s Son Espanyolet and began with drinks and Ross’s delicious canapés in the courtyard garden, where the final touches to the feast were being done in the outdoor kitchen.
-We ate our delicious turkey dinner indoors, where Joanna had taken a lot of trouble over the decoration of the dining table.
+We ate our succulent turkey dinner indoors, where Joanna had taken a lot of trouble over the decoration of the dining table.
 Read about their special Thanksgiving Dinner in a winery here.

 A fortnight before Christmas, The Boss and I went to Sóller – quite a drive from our home on the other side of Mallorca – for a Charlie’s Kitchen pop-up dinner.
-It was my second experience of private chef Piers Dawson‘s exciting cuisine, as I’d had to write an article about it a year ago.
+It was my second experience of Piers Dawson‘s exciting cuisine, as I’d had to write an article about it a year ago.
 The location was the same stunning private house (not the couple’s own) in the heart of Sóller, with a contemporary interior and spacious dining room-cum-kitchen, where we and our fellow foodies sat at the table, watching the culinary magic unfold.